Caryogri/C3PO/README.md

 ### Running the app

 Once you have acquired all supporting files and package dependencies, open your clone of the C3PO repository in R Studio.
-C3PO now be run by opening the "C3PO.R" script and clicking the "Run App"button in the upper right-hand corner of the code window.
+C3PO now be run by opening the "app.R" script and clicking the "Run App"button in the upper right-hand corner of the code window.